vinos-samuel/SocraticCoach/replit.md

 # Overview

-This is a comprehensive Socratic thinking coach web application that helps users work through problems using the Socratic method.
+This is a comprehensive Socratic thinking coach application available as both a web application and mobile app for iOS and Android app stores.
 The application guides users through a structured process of self-reflection by asking thoughtful questions, generating summaries, providing coaching, and creating action plans.
-Key features include conversation memory through threading, comprehensive export functionality, and hands-free voice interaction capabilities.
-It's built as a full-stack TypeScript application with a React frontend and Express backend.
+Key features include conversation memory through threading, comprehensive export functionality, hands-free voice interaction capabilities, and cross-platform mobile deployment.
+It's built as a full-stack TypeScript application with a React web frontend, React Native mobile app, and Express backend.

 # User Preferences